 e) The Board shall ensure that the administrative overheads shall not exceed five percent of total CSR expenditure of the Company for the financial year.

-B. Role of the committee
+B. Role of the Committee

 The CSR committee shall comprise of

-1. Rohith Bhat-Chairman of the committee
+1. Ravi Teja Bommireddipalli - Chairman of the committee

 Company Secretary of the company shall act as a Secretary of the committee.